 Therefore, if the approver is not ready to approve or reject the voucher it is a good idea to put the voucher ‘on-hold’ since the accountant will then be able to see that the approver has looked at the voucher but has decided that they are not in a position to approve or reject it at the moment.

-It is now possible to approve vouchers from the ‘My profile’ menú and the ‘on-hold’ option works in the same way as described above from an email.
+Approving vouchers from the ‘My profile’ menú is also now ready and the ‘on-hold’ option works in the same way as described above from an email.

 We use a link that we have developed especially in our Uniconta web version.
 Users don’t need to log in at all.
 The e-mail includes a long code that gives the user access to approve the exact voucher.
 Once the voucher has been approved then the link will no longer work.

-We have also added a ‘Resend e-mail to approver’ button where the accountant can send a reminder to the employee for approval and add a customised message.
+We have also added a ‘Resend e-mail to approver’ button where the accountant can send a reminder to the employee for approval and add an cusomtized message.
 If a message is added then the e-mail will be marked as high priority.

 Once Uniconta has this password then we are able to send from the employee’s mail.
 Since the ’employee’ is listed on the order, Uniconta now also needs the User ID to be completed on the employee card.
 If the employee has access to several companies then the user will need to enter their password in ALL of these companies since the password is saved in the employee table for the active company.
 This field only exists on the server and cannot be accessed via API: This way the employee s able to limit the use of his email account to the company where he has entered the password.
 This is why we have chosen to save the password per company and not per profile.